charleszipp/abode/docs/onboarding/06-e2e-sample.md

 - What troubleshooting options are available?
 - How can we automate the provisioning of the resources and the deployment?
 - Is there an event signaling service that might act as an alternative to Azure Event Grid when working with Azure Digital Twins?
 If so, how would the integration work?
-- What are some other events that are not included in the e2e sample and an Azure Digital Twins instance might subscribe to?
+- What are some other events (in addition to telemetry and property changes) that could be used in an Azure Digital Twins solution?
 - How can work be divided between a group of developers building an e2e Azure Digital Twins solution?